dabit3/basic-serverless-api/README.md

 ?
 Provide the AWS Lambda function name: <function_name>
 ?
 Choose the function template that you want to use: Serverless express function (Integration with Amazon API Gateway) ?
 Do you want to access other resources created in this project from your Lambda function?
 Yes ?
-Select the category storage
+Select the category: storage
 Storage category has a resource called <table_name>
 ?
 Select the operations you want to permit for <table_name> create, read, update, delete ?
 Do you want to edit the local lambda function now?
 Yes